Floriannue/CORApy/readme.md

 ## Task
-Your task is to fully translate `fix  specification(full translation), polytope(one func per file etc), priv_reach_adaptive test using specification. other priv_reach not return save_data - how is save-data used in reach and how in matlab?, are all tests for linerrorbound and priv_reach_adaptiv translated?`
+Your task is to `fix all tests and translate the missing tests of all functions and classes`. if there are missing test cases create them.